ghuntley/ghuntley.github.io/_posts/2015/2015-12-14-xamarin-in-a-corporate-environment.md

 layout:     post
 title:      Xamarin In A Corporate Environment
 date:       2015-12-14
 summary:    Stuck doing Xamarin development in a windows only corporate environment on a MacBook?
-Here's how you can make the best out of bad situation.
+Here's how you can make the best out of a bad situation.
 categories: xamarin corporate soe virtual-machine windows visual-studio xamarin-studio vmware-workstation
 ---